Super Solvers: Treasure Mathstorm (Miscellaneous)

 OVERALL (84/100): Still a great game for children, and I truly enjoyed this one.
 While not up to the caliber of Ancient Empires, Treasure Mountain, and Treasure Cove, the Super Solvers have done it again.
 They have combined entertainment with education, and created a truly great math experience.
 THis is one game that you should really try to get your hands on if you have a young kid who wants to learn some Math.

-If you enjoyed this Super Solvers: Treasure Mathstorm review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Super Solvers: Treasure Mathstorm review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!